jyarb-keptn/keptn-in-a-box/README.md

 ###  Create your custom installation
 At the begining of the  `functions.sh` file the installation modules are listed.
 You can enable them in the `keptn-in-a-box.sh` file before calling the `doInstallation` function.

-### Troubleshooting and inspecting the installation
+## Troubleshooting and inspecting the installation

-To Inspect do
+1) Inspect the installation

 ```bash
 less +F /tmp/install.log
 ```
-and to have a verbose output (of every executed command) set the following control flag `verbose_mode=true`
+To view a verbose output (of every executed command) set the following control flag `verbose_mode=true`

 If you need to rebuild the environment, follow these steps.